- How To Sell A Higher Fee

 Why Should Clients Pay First Class Airfare For A Speaker When Their Own Company Executives Fly Coach?

 “We can’t pay our speakers first class when our president flies coach.”
 Ever heard that one?
-It begs the question, “Do you pay your president a speaking fee and tell him what to cover in his talk?”
-But, sarcasm aside, the concern is valid.
+But the concern is valid.
 How do you justify first class travel?
 And when are there exceptions?

 International first class is another subject.
 That IS luxury!
 And it is priced accordingly.
 I often agree to fly Business Class on international flights, as long as I don’t have to sleep on board.
 Again, the pre-boarding and private airport lounge are great aids to the business traveler.